timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/ingest-query-btc-transactions.md

 );
 ```

-This is a simplified schema that you can use to store Bitcoin
-transactions.
-If you look inside
-the sample data file that we provide later in this tutorial you notice that
+The table schema includes all the fields described above, plus an additional JSONB
-the last column called `details` actually contains a JSON string with multiple
+column named `details`.
+This column stores a JSONB string with extra
-data points.
-That's why the table definition also has a JSONB `details` column.
-These data points are not used in this tutorial, aside from ingesting them, but once you
-are familiar with blockchain data you might get inspired to involve these data
-fields as well.
+information about each transaction.
+Data from this column isn't used in this
+tutorial, but you can explore the data and get inspired to perform your own
+analyses.

-Right after creating the table, turn it into a hypertable by using the
+Turn the table into a hypertable by using the
-`create_hypertable()` function.
-This step is essential to use TimescaleDB's
-underlying
-chunking mechanism for performance improvements.
+[`create_hypertable()`][create_hypertable] function.
+A hypertable gives you performance improvements by using
+TimescaleDB's chunking feature behind the scenes.
 This function needs two
 parameters: the name of the table and the name of the TIMESTAMP
 column.
-In this case, `transactions` and `time` respectively.
+In this case, the names are `transactions` and `time`.

 ```sql
 SELECT create_hypertable('transactions', 'time');
 ```

-Next, let's create some additional indexes on
+Next, create some additional indexes on
-the hypertable to optimize the execution of some of the SQL queries you will
+the hypertable.
+This optimizes execution of later SQL queries.
-run in later parts of the tutorial.

 ## Create indexes
 When you create a hypertable, TimescaleDB automatically adds a B-tree index
-on the timestamp column of the table.
-This already improves the queries
+on the timestamp column.
+This improves queries
 where you filter by the time column.

-Additonally, you can also speed up queries in which you're searching for
+To speed up queries where you search for
-individual transactions using the `hash` column, by adding a `HASH INDEX` to
+individual transactions with the `hash` column, add a `HASH INDEX` to
 the column:
 ```sql
 CREATE INDEX hash_idx ON public.transactions USING HASH (hash)